tbranyen/site-content/posts/web-components-wish-list/post.md

 ## &#129310; Wish #2: Extend the HTML grammar to support property setting

-Quick, what is common between every modern view rendering engine?
-If you guessed custom logic for handling the setting of properties vs attributes, then you are a mind reader, and probably think about this stuff too much.
+A very common implementation detail that every framework that renders HTML needs to address is setting properties vs attributes.
 This feature is critically required and can take direct influence from highly popular existing frameworks/standards such as: JSX, lit-html, and Vue.
+I have heard there is some movement around unifying the `observedAttributes` to properties, but I am dubious if this can truly replace distinct property vs attribute handling.

-Asking developers to gain a reference to a DOM node to imperatively set properties is a non-starter, and should never have been brought up as a solution in the first place.
-Whenever developers criticize Custom Elements, it's because of hand-waving over the best parts of JSX/Vue/HyperScript/Ember Handlebars/etc.
+The current approach to handling properties with a vanilla Web Component is to gain a reference to the DOM node and imperatively set properties.
+This is a non-starter for a React developer used to a declarative approach.

-There will be issues, such as `attributes` and `Attr` having existing incompatible behavior, but instead of firmly rooting HTML in the past, can we extend it to support the future?
+There will be issues, such as `attributes` and `Attr` having existing incompatible behavior, but instead of firmly rooting HTML in the past, can we extend it to support the future of Custom Elements?

 ### &#9758; My Suggestion